Recovery from an eating disorder means different things to different people.

-For many people, recovery from an eating disorder signifies an end to eating disorder attitudes and behaviours and the development of a healthier physical and psychological state of being.
-This can include returning to social activities, discovering a sense of purpose and integrating back into daily life.
+For many people, recovery from an eating disorder signifies an end to eating disorder thoughts, feelings and behaviours and improved physical and psychological wellbeing.
+This may mean engaging or re-engaging with social activities, hobbies, and daily life.
+For others, recovery may be an ongoing process.

 No set pace

 There is no set time for recovery and it is common for the recovery process to slow or stop at times, or for a person to experience lapses or relapses in their eating disorder behaviours and/or thoughts.
 Recovery is rarely a linear process.
 While setbacks can be incredibly frustrating, it can help to remember that they are common to the recovery experience and often provide valuable information to assist in continuing towards recovery.
 Setbacks can enable a person and their care team to identify new recovery areas and skills to work on.
 Developing new skills can enhance confidence and strengthen recovery.

 Viewing recovery as a process rather than an end goal may be helpful.
 Focusing on recovery as a finite end point may make recovery seem continually ‘out of reach’ and opportunities to recognise and celebrate progress may be missed.